Looking for a whole-house reverse osmosis system?

-If you have a whole-house water softener, install the RO system after the softener.
+If you have a water softener, install the RO system after the softener.
 This ensures the RO membrane does not interact with hard water, which can significantly reduce the filter lifespan.

 If you have well water that’s high in iron, we recommend installing an iron filter before the RO system.
 Too much iron can damage the RO membrane.

 Tip: While you can install the RO system yourself, most homeowners find it easier to hire a pro.
 A pro will ensure everything, including the pump, is properly connected and that the purified water is flowing well throughout the house.

 Do I Need to Pre-Treat My Water ?